arpitsri3/carND_MPC_Controller/writeup_report.md

 ![alt text](https://github.com/arpitsri3/carND_P10/blob/master/Equations.png)

+An additional point I'd like to mention is that the equations for orientation and orientation error had to be modified with a negative sign.
+Because as discussed in the classroom, in the simulator , a positive value implies a right turn and a negative value implies a left turn.

 I have mostly followed the instructions given in the project Q&A video linked in the project module, whenever I got stuck about how to implememt a particular equation and most of the code is adapted and taken from the MPC - 'Mind the Line' quiz and the project Q&A session.

 #### 2. Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.